Shoulder Separation (AC Joint Separation)

 When is Surgery Needed for AC Joint Separation?

 Grade I and II separations very rarely require surgery.
 Even Grade III injuries usually allow return to full activity with few restrictions.
 In some cases a painful lump may persist, necessitating partial clavicle excision in selected individuals such as high caliber throwing athletes.
 Surgery can be very successful in these cases, but as always, the benefits must be weighed against the potential risks.
 Speak with your doctor to determine the best course of action for your injury.

-Grade II Injury: damage to the ligaments, which reinforce the AC joint.
-In a grade II injury these ligaments are only stretched but not entirely forn.
+There is damage to the ligaments, which reinforce the AC joint.
+In a grade II injury these ligaments are only stretched but not entirely torn.
 When stressed, the AC joint becomes painful and unstable.

 AC and secondary ligaments are completely torn and the collarbone is no longer tethered to the shoulder blade, resulting in a visible deformity.